HEALTH AND HUMAN SERVICES POLICY AND PLANNING DIVISION

 to a non-profit entity, Disability Rights Connecticut.
 HHS staff oversaw the entire redesignation process.

-For Additional Information Please Contact
+For Additional Information on HHSPPD Please Contact

-Acting Undersecretary for Health and Human Services Policy and Planning
+Senior Policy Advisor - Health and Human Services Policy and Planning

 State of Connecticut